mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

 ```
 - This font sizing is being replaced in the cascade.
 We have more specific styles for our heading and paragraph (if you have a tag line).

-You might consider creating specific styles for the heading.
+You should remove `font-size: 1.35rem` and might consider creating specific styles for the heading.
 For example:

 ```
 .header-content h1 {